Unusual Glass Telescope-Shaped Bottle – What’s the history on this one?

 Unusual vintage glass “Telescope” bottle

-Over the last several years I’ve heard from four different readers who had found an older glass bottle with three “tiers” designed in the general form of a telescope.
+Over the last several years (well, since 2019) I’ve heard from four different readers who had found an older glass bottle with three “tiers” designed in the general form of a telescope or “spyglass”.
 I’ve tried to find more background information on this style of bottle but have come up with virtually nothing!
 When doing a web keyword search, unrelated bottles made for Old Spice and Avon come up frequently, but very few examples are found of this glass bottle!

-I believe this type of bottle was most likely produced for an unidentified brand name product – perhaps for a particular brand of cologne, lotion, or aftershave?
-Or hot pepper sauce, olive oil, or an unknown food product?
-Or, was this merely a “stock” bottle produced for sale to any company to use as they wished?
+I believe this type of bottle was most likely produced for an unidentified brand name product – perhaps for a certain brand of cologne, lotion, or aftershave?
+Or hot pepper sauce, olive oil or soy sauce? – or some other unidentified condiment or food product?
+Could it be a medicinal bottle?
+Was this merely a “stock” bottle produced for sale to any company to use as they wished?

 Many unusually designed bottles (of every style and type imaginable) have been marketed over the years here in the United States (and of course in many other countries around the world).
 Many of them were short-lived “figural” designs – for colognes and other cosmetics, alcoholic beverages, bitters, sauces, foods, etc. Even though in some cases the shape is unique or interesting, the bottles made for “throwaway” or common utilitarian use were usually discarded after being emptied.
 This is probably why some rarely seen bottles are known only from a few scattered finds in old dumpsites.
 Without an original label still affixed, it can be a bit difficult to find out what was contained in some old bottles.

-This bottle design might be best described as a telescope or “spyglass”, but at a quick glance some might be reminded of a lighthouse or a tower of some sort.
+This bottle design might be best described as a telescope or “spyglass”, but at a quick glance some observers might be reminded of a lighthouse or a tower of some sort.
 The bottles measure approximately six inches in height.
-I believe these examples generally date from the 1940s-1960s era – but cannot narrow that down to an exact year – since none of these bottles bear a date code.
+I believe these examples generally date from the 1940s-1960s era – but cannot narrow that down to an exact year – since none of these bottles bear date codes (with the possible exception of the bottle bearing the design number 3173 on the base).
 I suspect that a design patent was issued for this style of bottle, but haven’t found information identifying such a patent.

 So far, we have found, from studying the base marks of these bottles, that they were made by at least three different glass manufacturers.
-Those three include Glass Containers Corporation , Fullerton, California; Fairmount Glass Works, Indianapolis, Indiana, and Brockway Glass Company, formerly based in Brockway, Pennsylvania.
+Those three include Glass Containers Corporation , Vernon, CA, later Hayward, CA, and then Fullerton, CA; Fairmount Glass Works, Indianapolis, Indiana, and Brockway Glass Company, formerly based in Brockway, Pennsylvania.
 The glass company identification marks seen are, respectively, an “angular GC”; an “F in a hexagon” and a “B in a circle”.
 It is possible other glassmakers made a similar bottle.
 If you find one, please let us know!

-The amber bottle made by Fairmount Glass Co. has an interesting circular geometrical design embossed on the lower part of the bottle (see pics) and a raised circular design on the upper area of the bottle appears to be a representation of a nurse standing behind her patient.
-(The other examples of this type of bottle are entirely unmarked on the “face” or sides of the bottle – only marked on the base).
+The amber bottle made by Fairmount Glass Works has an interesting circular geometrical design embossed on the lower part of the bottle that looks vaguely Oriental (see pics) and a raised circular design on the upper area of the bottle appears to be a representation of a nurse standing behind her patient.
+Or does it represent something else entirely?
+(The other examples of this type of bottle are entirely unmarked on the “face” or sides of the bottle – they are only marked on the base).

 ADVERTISEMENT